phetsims/fourier-making-waves/doc/qa-notes.md

 ## Wave Game screen

-When run with `?showAnswers`, the correct amplitude values for each challenge will be displayed in red under their associated sliders. `showAnswers` is a private feature and required special steps to use it;
+Using the `showAnswers` query parameter will make it easier to test the game.
+When run with `?showAnswers`, the correct amplitude values for each challenge will be displayed in red under their associated sliders.
+Note that `showAnswers` is a private feature and requires special steps to use it;
 see [phetTeamMember.md](https://github.com/phetsims/special-ops/blob/master/doc/phetTeamMember.md).

 ## Wave Packet screen